Pat Pimm: Background

+Pimm died in Prince George, British Columbia on September 18, 2024, at the age of 67.

 Provincial politics

 The appointment of MLA Richard Neufeld to the federal Senate of Canada in December 2008 by Prime Minister Stephen Harper created an opening in the BC provincial Peace River North riding.
 Such an opening was rare as Neufeld had represented the riding since 1991 and by Tony Brummet for the 12 years prior to Neufeld.
 There were five candidates in the race for the BC Liberal Party nomination: Chetwynd mayor Evan Saugstad, Fort St. John councillors Lori Ackerman and Dan Davies, School District trustee Linda Sewell, and Pat Pimm.
 With 1,200 BC Liberal members eligible to vote, Pimm won in the third round of preferential voting in March.
 He was soon thrust into the provincial election where he faced Fort Nelson town councilor and NDP candidate Jackie Allen, former chief of the Fort Nelson First Nation and Green Party candidate Liz Logan, and others.
-Pimm oriented his campaign around economic issues stating "The economy is the number one issue and everything else falls around the economy.
-You have to have a strong economy to have good health care, good education...."
+Pimm oriented his campaign around economic issues.
 Pimm won the Peace River North riding with 43% of the vote and his party formed a majority government.

 As the 39th Parliament of British Columbia began, Pimm was not selected for the Executive Council by Premier Gordon Campbell.
-In the first two sessions Pimm was assigned to three parliamentary committees: the Select Standing Committee on Crown Corporations (which did not meet), the Select Standing Committee on Parliamentary Reform, Ethical Conduct, Standing Orders and Private Bills (which met once), and the Select Standing Committee on Legislative Initiatives (which only met in September 2010 to deal with a petition against Harmonized Sales Tax).
-Once the Harmonized Sales Tax was introduced, Pimm became very supportive of it, arguing that it would make BC business more competitive with Alberta, and stating, "I personally think it's probably the strongest single thing for the economy of our area and the province in general."
-Pimm lobbied on behalf of the Peace River North to secure infrastructure grants for road construction and paving, recreation centre upgrades, and Fort St. John sewerage expansion.
+In the first two sessions Pimm was assigned to three parliamentary committees, though they rarely met.
+Pimm lobbied on behalf of the Peace River North riding to secure infrastructure grants for road construction and paving, recreation centre upgrades, and Fort St. John sewerage expansion.
 Pimm made headlines across the province in November 2009 when he criticized the Canadian Charter of Rights and Freedoms during a speech in the Legislature.
-He questioned "who needs that Charter of Rights?" and stated "I just don’t think it’s a good document whatsoever myself."
-He called for a "Bill of Responsibilities" to be established.
+He instead called for a "Bill of Responsibilities" to be established.